These vegan red velvet cupcakes are soft, fluffy and perfectly paired with some cream cheese frosting!

-- ¼ Teaspoon Red gel coloring (Make sure it's vegan friendly.
+- ¼ Teaspoon Red gel colouring (Make sure it's vegan friendly.
 I like PME)

 - 1 Batch Vegan cream cheese frosting

-Mix the soy milk with the vinegar, mix well using a fork and set aside.
+Mix the soy milk with the vinegar and set aside.

-In a large bowl, mix together the flour, cocoa powder, sugar, baking soda and baking powder until there are no lumps left.
+In a large bowl, mix together the flour, baking soda, cocoa powder and sugar until there are no lumps left.

-Add the melted butter to the bowl along with your buttermilk from earlier and the vanilla extract.
+Add the oil to the bowl along with your buttermilk from earlier and the vanilla extract.
 Mix until well combined and smooth.

-Add the red coloring and mix until there are no color streaks left.
-The mixture should now be maroon in color.
+Add the red colouring and mix until there are no colour streaks left.
+The mixture should now be maroon in colour.

-Divide the batter between the 12 cupcake cases and bake for 18-20 minutes.
-Check they're done by inserting a toothpick through the center- it will come out clean when the cupcakes are ready.
+Divide the batter between the 12 cupcake cases and bake for ~15 minutes.
+Check they're done by inserting a toothpick through the centre- it will come out clean when the cupcakes are ready.

 Allow the cupcakes to cool completely before adding the cream cheese frosting.
 Once frosted, store in the fridge.